 The shrimp fishery, which once faced severe restrictions and closures to protect endangered sea turtles, has continued to operate while saving the lives of sea turtles by using TEDs.
 TEDs have been required in the United States beginning in 1987.
 NOAA Fisheries gear experts continue to work with the shrimp fishing industry to develop new and effective ways to reduce bycatch.

-Currently in place is a proposed rule that would require TEDs on Skimmer Trawl, Pusher-Head Trawl and Wing Net vessels.
+A proposed rule that would require TEDs on Skimmer Trawl, Pusher-Head Trawl and Wing Net vessels is currently under consideration.

 For more on this proposed rule please see:

 What is a TED?